wcfrobert/wcfrobert.github.io/_posts/2021-09-02-jane-austen.markdown

 ## Sense and Sensitivity

-I have no idea what propelled me to read this work by Jane Austen.
+I have no idea what compelled me to read this work by Jane Austen.
 If I recall correctly, it must have been a chat with a close friend about films from Ang Lee.
-I am not particularly interested in Romance novels, but for some reason I keep getting roped into reading them by my friends (Time Traveler’s Wife, and the Twilight Saga comes to mind).
-I decided it was worth a read since it is only about a hundred pages.
+I am not particularly interested in Romance novels, but I decided it was worth a read since it is only about a hundred pages.

 The tale follows the journey of the Dashwood Family.
 After the sudden passing of Henry Dashwood, the head of household, Mrs. Dashwood and her three daughters were thrown into a series of unfortunate situations that lead to their relocation to a bucolic rural town; close to nature.
 The story mostly followed the budding romance for two of the sisters, Elinor and Marianne.
 There was a third sister, Margaret, that I entirely forgot about until I started reading reviews of this book in preparation of writing this post.
 She had maybe two dialogues in the entire book.